 Why we haven’t moved back to the park

 We know everyone misses seeing the familiar faces of farmers, vendors and neighbours every Thursday.
 Some of you have been asking when we will be open for ‘business as usual’ in Dufferin Grove.
 We want to share the reasons why we have not moved back to our home in the park.

-For farmers, the strict limits on the number of shoppers would make it extremely hard to earn a reasonable amount for all their work.
+For farmers, the strict limits on the number of shoppers make it hard to earn a reasonable amount for all their work.

 In addition, the City has cancelled all food programs in the park, so the wood-fired oven bread and snacks which have always been an integral part of the market are not available.

 In spring 2021, we looked into the idea of operating a small ‘in-person’ market in the south end of Dufferin Grove to provide a substitute for some of the absent food programs.
-Then we learned that Public Health was shutting down all on-site cooking at markets, so our prepared food vendors could not operate.
-To pay a City permit fee and organize all the staffing and logistics for such a limited event is more than we can do.
+Then we learned that Public Health was not allowing on-site cooking at markets, so our prepared food vendors could not operate.
+To pay a City permit fee and organize all the staffing and logistics for such a limited event was more than we can do.

 With shop.dufferingrovemarket.ca, we are giving our farmers and vendors significantly more predictable sales opportunities combined with huge time savings because we do the distribution.
 We want all our farmers and vendors to make it through the pandemic with their businesses intact.

 Customers have been hugely appreciative, and the warm community spirit of the market has survived very well.